-With the advent of Cost Plus / Reference Based Pricing several years ago, the cost of convenience has become clearly evident and quantifiable.
+With the advent of Cost Plus / Reference Based Pricing over a decade ago, the cost of convenience has become clearly evident and quantifiable.

 Cost Plus / Reference Based Pricing plans eschew managed care contracts.
 Instead, these plans reimburse providers on a fair, reasonable and defensible basis using well established claim benchmarking such as Cost-to-Charge ratios as reported to CMS and Medicare reimbursement rates.
 These plans do not utilize a network of providers, allowing plan participants to go to any provider of choice to receive the same benefit.
 All providers are reimbursed equally and transparently.

 The only problem with these plans is two-fold.
 First, will a provider accept the patient and second, will the provider accept the plan reimbursement or will balance billing become an issue?

 It has been our experience most providers within a community will accept patients under these types of plans, will accept co-payments from plan members, will file claims on behalf of the member and cash the reimbursement checks.
 Balance billing can occur, but not as frequently as one would expect.
 In truth it is not anymore common as was the case under indemnity plans prevalent in the 1970’s and early 80’s.